alison985/setting-up-mac-dev-environment/framework-laptop-ubuntu-21.04.md

-## Opinions on Ordering a Laptop
+## Opinions on Ordering a (Framework) Laptop
-1. You do NOT want vPro in your Wifi.
+1. You do NOT want vPro in your Wifi chip.
+It also remote machine takeover.
+Was designed for corporations to have access to employee laptops.

-## Overview of Opinions
+## Overview of Repo Creator's Opinions
-* De-google, de-apple yourself.
+* De-google, de-apple, de-monopolize yourself.
-*
+* :The more you know: about computers the better off you will be.
+* Ubuntu with Gnome GUI is very equivalent to a Windows or Mac computer at this point.
+The graphics are just not as sleek and you have more control and freedom.

 ## Current Assumptions
-1. By default (these assumptions are based on Ubuntu 21.04, Oct 2021)
+1. This set of assumptions are based on Ubuntu 21.04, Oct 2021.
+By default:
     * Some level of Wi-fi works
     * Firefox is installed
     * External Monitor plug-in work
     * Connecting a printer works
     * LibreOffice is installed
 1. You want a computer mirroring Alison's setup.
-Hence, mix-and-match as desired - please just understand the risks or investigate further or ask a friend/internet.
+Hence, mix-and-match as desired.
+Use at your own risk as the GNU GPLv2 license says.
+1. You will need/have a USB key (portable USB) that is at least 4 GB large.
+In order to make an Ubuntu bootable USB so you can install the OS you have to _delete_ everything on it... pick a USB key to use accordingly.
-1. These instructions will get out of date relatively quickly.
+1. These instructions will get out of date from Oct.
+2021 relatively quickly.

 ## Default Install